dankamongmen/notcurses/README.md

 ### Adapting NCURSES programs

-First off, ask whether you really want to do such a thing.
+Do you really want to do such a thing?
 NCURSES and the Curses API it implements are far more portable and better-tested than notcurses is ever likely to be.
-Will the program really benefit from notcurses's advanced features?
+Will your program really benefit from notcurses's advanced features?
 If not, it's probably best left as it is.

 Otherwise, most NCURSES concepts have clear partners in notcurses.
 Any functions making implicit use of `stdscr` ought be replaced with their explicit